- Liquid biopsy diagnostics for glioblastoma patients using circulating cell-free DNA

 We seek to repeat the successful development of Imatinib, the miracle drug used to treat chronic myeloid leukemia (CML) that target BCR/ABL protein.
 Use of Imatinib nearly doubled five year survival rate for people with chronic myeloid leukemia, from 31% in 1993 to 59% for those diagnosed between 2003 and 2009.
 Discovering a successful drug match to cancer-associated fusion proteins could produce a breakthrough treatment that attacks and kills cancer with minimal damage to healthy cells and few side-effects.

-Dr. Frenkel-Morgenstern has worked on cancer fusion transcripts and proteins with 2009, during at the Spanish National Cancer Research Centre (CNIO).
-She has significantly contributed to the field by discovering fusion transcripts and proteins in several organisms and in cancer cells culminating in the establishment of the ChiTaRS database, comprising a collection of more than 50,000 fusions transcripts in eight organisms (today ChiTaRS-3.1).
+Dr. Frenkel-Morgenstern has worked on cancer fusion transcripts and proteins during 2009, at the Spanish National Cancer Research Centre (CNIO).
+She has significantly contributed to the field by discovering fusion transcripts and proteins in several organisms and in cancer cells culminating in the establishment of the ChiTaRS database, comprising a collection of more than 50,000 fusions transcripts in eight organisms (today ChiTaRS-5.1).
 Next, we developed a ChiPPI server that predicts protein interactions of fusion proteins using alterations of protein domains and Domain-domain co-occurrence scores (DDCO) for more than 29,000 fusions (ChiPPI method).

 Pan-Cancer data analysis to study the similarities and differences across diverse tumor types

-Recent advances in RNA and DNA sequencing technologies make available whole genome and whole transcriptome sequencing to all interested research laboratories, at an affordable price.
+Recent advances in RNA and DNA sequencing technologies provide whole genome and whole transcriptome sequencing to all interested research laboratories, at an affordable price.
 Use of high-throughput sequencing technologies is now an essential component of research in many fields and critical for publishing results in select journals.
 Often, research can no longer focus on one biological effect of interest; rather the specific effect must be analyzed in relation to all other biological processes in parallel to be deemed worthy of publication.
 Utilizing sequencing data is no longer a niche; it has become mainstream.

 Liquid Biopsy using cell free DNA in Glioblastoma